 Diabetes doesn't have to get in the way of exercise and sports competition.
 Like anyone else, kids with diabetes are healthier if they get plenty of exercise.

 When blood glucose levels (also called blood sugar levels) are too high, it's called hyperglycemia.
-A major goal in controlling diabetes is to keep blood sugar levels as close to the desired range as possible.
+A major goal in controlling diabetes is to keep blood sugar levels as close to the healthy range as possible.

 When blood glucose levels drop too low, it's called hypoglycemia.
 Very low blood sugar levels can cause severe symptoms that require immediate treatment.